 In the present world, the majority of IDEs support the HotSwap for web applications using embedded JDK HotSwap Mechanism without restarting the running web/application servers or deploying the application.

 But drawback or limitation of this mechanism is it only reloads the method bodies, which means if we add any new methods, add annotation or change the method signature it will not affect.

-Spring Loaded is one of the JVM agent for hot-reloading the applications.
-It has no restrictions like embedded JDK HotSwap, it is supporting existing features provided by embedded JDK and it will reload for addition, modifying or removing of methods, andadding or changing method signatures.
+For enabling HotSwap in web/standalone-based applications JDK will depend on java agents.
+Spring Loaded is one of the JVM agents for hot-reloading applications.
+It has no restrictions like embedded JDK HotSwap.
+It supports existing features provided by embedded JDK.
+Simultaneously it will reload to add, modify or remove methods and add or change method signatures.

 Add the below dependency in build file(pom.xml)

 Spring-boot-devtools are one of the dependencies using which it will provide additional development features like excluding the template cache, dynamic reloading of the properties files, etc.

 How to enable hot swapping in Intellij IDEA for a Spring Boot project https://t.co/ZwwJi44SAW— Fidel Nunez Kanut (@fidelnunezkanut) March 17, 2017